Rishi222/SystemMetricsAgentByKafka/README.md

 - update the server.js file to use the ipfinder.js file to get the ip info of system.
 - now the server.js file have two api one is /send-data or other is /ipinfo.
 - the code is test and working fine. test the code via postman.
+- now the server is running on PORT via .env file.
+- create a new branch for login and register or forget functionality. name is LoginBranch.

 ## Git Hub Branch